w3c/wai-website/pages/design-develop/tutorials/images/complex.md

 {::nomarkdown}
 {% include box.html type="end" %}
 {:/}

-Among the approaches below, the first and fourth one make the information available to other programs, such as web browsers and search engines.

 ### **Approach 1:** A text link to the long description adjacent to the image